-Did you know that you can make a homemade ginger ale without any pre-existing culture?
+Did you know that you can make homemade fermented soda without any pre-existing culture?
 Yes!
 It’s true!
-Like sourdough, the “Ginger Bug” is a free range culture that probably is already floating around your home.
+Like sourdough, the ginger bug starter is made from a free range culture that probably is already floating around your home.
 How exiting is that!?

 - Fresh ginger (enough to add 1 tbsp a day for 5 days)